 Once you’ve finished creating/editing your image, you will need to save it for the web.
 There are 3 universally supported image formats: GIF, PNG, and JPEG.
-PNG can be split into PNG-8 (256 possible colors) or PNG-24 (16,777,216 possible colors).
+PNG can be split into PNG-8 (256 possible colours) or PNG-24 (16,777,216 possible colours).
 To decide which format you should use, follow this simple flowchart:

 - Use vector images as much as possible.
 Vector images will allow you to resize with ease and save space.

 - Make sure you pick the right image format for the job.
 Use GIF only for animation.
 Use JPEG’s for photos that don’t need to be the highest resolution, as well as screenshots.
 Use PNG’s when resolution is a priority and use specifically PNG-24 when a wide colour palette is necessary.